Marital Obedience Dwelling, The [beyt al-ta'a] (1953) - (Youssef Wahby) original stone litho Egyptian film poster F, NM $275 *

 Mazhar Gasour to promote the 1953 101-minute Youssef Wahby

-black-and-white film The Marital Obedience Dwelling [beyt
+black-and-white musical comedy The Marital Obedience Dwelling [beyt

 al-ta'a] starring Youssef Wahby based on story and screenplay by